A police officer practising at the live firing range (Photo: HTX)

 But beyond that, ELFRAS tactically deploys sensors to pick up minute physiological human factors, which could affect the shot accuracy of the person taking the test:

-- A weapon sensor attached to the revolver measures if the officer is moving his weapon in the right way for maximum accuracy.
+- A weapon sensor, attached to the revolver and pistol, measures if the officer is handling his weapon in the right way for maximum accuracy.
+It also diagnoses typical poor weapon handling issues related to the pulling of the trigger and gripping of the weapon, amongst others.

-- A breathing sensor tells the officer if his breathing is creating “up-down” movements of the weapon.
+- A breathing sensor tells the officer if his breathing technique and even inadvertent swaying may result in general body movements which could impact shot accuracy.

 Multiple sensors capturing shooting performance for review and improvement (Photo: HTX)